-In line with SII Regulations, the value of the Company's investment in its principal subsidiary, ACI, is included within participations in both the SII and IFRS balance sheets.
-The investment is not disaggregated into ACI's underlying assets, Technical Provisions and other liabilities.
-However, when considering the Company's risks and calculating the Company's SCR (unaudited) the underlying risks of ACI and the Company's other subsidiaries are taken into account.
+In line with SII Regulations, the value of the Company's investments in its principal subsidiaries, ACI and AIIDAC, are included within participations in both the SII and IFRS balance sheets.
+The investments are not disaggregated into ACI and AIIDAC's underlying assets, Technical Provisions and other liabilities.
+However, when considering the Company's risks and calculating the Company's SCR (unaudited) the underlying risks of ACI and AIIDAC and the Company's other subsidiaries are taken into account.